karki011/CourseMaterial/TrueCodersHQ.md

 ## Parking

 Parking is provided for all our students that request it.
-The parking structure is located on Morris Ave, just off of 20th St N. You’ll find the location here on [Google Maps](https://goo.gl/maps/VF1YQCmCwuJ2).
+The parking structure is located on Morris Ave, just off of 20th St N. You'll find the location here on [Google Maps](https://goo.gl/maps/VF1YQCmCwuJ2).

-You’ll need to head up the ramp, then scan your key card as shown below:
+You'll need to head up the ramp, then scan your key card as shown below:

 ![Parking Ramp](assets/parking-ramp.jpg "Parking Ramp")
 ![Parking Scan](assets/parking-scan.jpg "Parking Scan")